noahpy/navtag/README.md

 - mv
 - mkdir

+If you would like addtional commands to support path shortcuts, they might be implemented in [this branch](https://github.com/noahpy/navtag/tree/local), or you could [configure them by yourself](#configure-additional-commands).

 ### Dependencies
 You might need to install the [bash-completion](https://github.com/scop/bash-completion/) package.
 You can check this by running `_filedir` in your terminal.

+### Tips and Tricks

+#### Configure Additional Commands

 ## Examples:
 Here are some small examples given a file structure and shortcuts like below: